Budenberg Gauge Company: First World War

 In 1914, the company moved from Whitworth Street to a new purpose built factory at Woodfield Road, Broadheath, Altrincham.
 Following the outbreak of war with Germany, Schaeffer & Budenberg was one of many German owned companies in the United Kingdom to be expropriated by the British Crown.
 Following the seizure of the company's Manchester subsidiary, Fred Budenberg (who was British born), was ordered to continue to run the business by the British Government for the duration of the war.
 Both of Fred's sons were fighting for the British in France.
 In 1917 Fred bought the company back from the British Crown, with the proviso by the Crown that all Board Directors were English born, and so the Budenberg Gauge Company Ltd. was formed and shares were held by a Public Trustee.
 The American branch was taken over by the Alien Property Custodian in 1917 and sold off in May 1919 to the American Gauge and Valve Co, with no continuing family connection, although it continued to operate as an independent entity until 1923.
 American Gauge was then bought by Manning Maxwell Moore and S&B continued as a separate division, even though sometimes working from the same premises.
 The Italian branch was liquidated by the Italian Government in 1915.
-The company business connections in St. Petersburg, Riga, Moscow, Vladivostock & Kiev were severed with the war and the Russian Revolution.
+The company business connections in St. Petersburg, Riga, Moscow, Vladivostok and Kiev were severed with the war and the Russian Revolution.
 The South American agencies stayed connected with the German company.
 The French and Belgian offices continued to operate by the Germans during the war.
 The Swedish and Swiss offices continued in a lesser way in neutral territories.
 The Polish, Czech and Austrian factories continued to operate as they were essential to the German war effort.
 The Warsaw factory ceased operations at the end of 1918, but there was a factory at Lodz at one period.

 A new office started in The Hague in 1918, and the offices in Lille and Liege continued after the war.
 During the huge inflation of 1923 in Germany the factory had problems with output and cash flow.
 Hitler's early preparations for the 1939-1945 war ensured the Germany company's existence and growth.
 During the Second World War the Magdeburg-Buckau factory was badly bombed and 60% of it was destroyed.
 It continued to operate under the Schaeffer & Budenberg name until 1946 when it was taken over and run by the Soviets as a form of war reparation.
 Its name was changed to the Karl Marx Messgeräte & Armaturenwerke in the newly communist East Germany.
 The British company, Budenberg Gauge continued to provide gauges for all areas of pressure work and flourished after a slow period in the 1950s due to the inability to source raw materials post WWII.